 - 1. Click the +New button found at the top right corner of the login dialog.
 The login dialog turns into session creation mode, copying the information that you typed previously in Quick connect mode, if any, or from a previously selected session into the fields Host: Port and Username of the new session.
 Note that sessions do not store passwords by default.
 You can later specify to remember your password if you frequently use the same session. - 2.
 Type in the DNS name or IP address of the Portal appliance, followed by a colon and the port number where the Portal is listening for connections in the field Host: Port.
-You can keep the copied value, if any.

-- Type in the name of the user to store in the session in the field Username.
+You can keep the copied value, if any. - Type in the name of the user to store in the session in the field Username.
 Again, you can keep the copied value, if the name of the user is not empty. - 4.
 Optional: Change the name of the session that is displayed at the top of the dialog by clicking on it and typing an alternative name.
 By default, the name of the session is built from the name of the user and the Portal appliance in the form: Username on Host: Port. - 5.
-Optional: If the system supports Windows authentication, tick the box Use Windows authentication and the Finder will automatically set the Username to your AD name (username@domain).
-Remember to use the DNS name of the Portal (not an IP address) under Host:Port.
-When using Windows authentication, you will not be asked the password on logon. - 6.
-Click Create to save the session.
+Optional: If the system supports either SAML or Windows authentication, tick the box Use single sign-on and the Finder will let the external authentication mechanism manage the username and password.
+When using SAML or Windows authentication, specify a proper DNS name for the Portal (not an IP address) under Host:Port.

+6. Click Create to save the session.
 The login dialog switches now to session mode.